htrc/torchlite-backend/README.md

 CACHE_EXPIRE=<cache_expiration_time_in_seconds>
 ```

-## Building Docker Image and Running the Container (Recommended)
+## Running the API using Docker Container (Recommended)

 1. Build the Docker image
     ```bash
     docker buildx build --no-cache -t torchlite-backend .
     ```
-2. Run the Docker container
+2. Run the TORCHLITE Backend using EITHER of the steps below.

+   a.
+Using Docker Run command.
+This assumes that MongoDB and Redis are running on the host machine.
     ```bash
     docker run --env-file .env -p 8000:8000 torchlite-backend
+    ```
+   b.
+Using Docker Compose (further testing and updating the instructions may be needed)
+    ```bash
+    docker-compose up
     ```

 ## Running the API using Poetry (Alternative)